JarGad23/next-14-crypto-marketplace/README.md

 ## Stripe Payments 💳

 To test Stripe payments, use the following test card number: `4242 4242 4242 4242`.
+Stripe is in test mode here so you can fill rest of your information with fake data.

 ## Features 🌟